How to Improve Communication Skills in the Workplace

 Are you ever guilty of talking to yourself in your own head and then being upset that your audience hasn’t read your mind?
 If you’ve ever been told by someone else, “I’m not a mind reader,” you are probably guilty of inferring understanding.
 Just because you understand what you’re talking about does not mean everyone else does.
 Talking over the heads of your audience will never make you look smart.
 It just makes you look arrogant.

-Listening is more than hearing.
+Want to know how to improve communication skills?
+Don’t just focus on your speaking.
+Listening is just as important. more than hearing.
 You can “listen” to body language, tone, vocabulary, and intent.
 Yes, there is a lot that happens in communication.
 And most of it happens when you aren’t doing anything.
 Skillful communicators listen with the intent to learn.
-If you are mentally preparing your rebuttal or off in your own thoughts, you aren’t listening.
+If you’re mentally preparing your rebuttal or off in your own thoughts, you aren’t listening.
 Be present with your audience and treat them with the respect you would require of yourself.

 Wait until the end

 Learn to use “the gap” when you are in communication with someone.
 Let them finish their thought and then wait in silence.
-Make sure you have let the other person have their thoughts and opinions truly heard before you speak.
+Make sure you allow the other person have their thoughts and opinions heard before you speak.
 Just hold the gap for a moment.
 Then respond.

 Expressing yourself effectively is only half of the skill of communication.